ai-mindset/ai-mindset.github.io/aihub.md

 ## Books
 - [Supervised Machine Learning for Science](https://ml-science-book.com/) is a comprehensive book that explores the role of supervised machine learning in scientific research.
 It provides a philosophical justification for using ML in science and discusses best practices for integrating it effectively.

-## Talks
-- [The .CLUB Club](https://dotclub.club/), a list of links containing informative presentations from [Dan McKinley](https://mcfunley.com/).
-His talks are sprinkled with golden nuggets on egoless engineering (excellent read!), simple and effective technology, politics at work from the lens of an engineering lead.

 ## Data-driven Insights
 - [Our World in Data](https://ourworldindata.org/) is a project of the Global Change Data Lab at the University of Oxford.
 It provides well-researched and data-driven insights into global issues, making it a valuable resource for understanding the world's largest problems and potential solutions.